vladris/pipe/README.md

 The first version takes a `begin` and an `end` input iterators and yields each element.
 The second version takes a `Range` type on which it expects `begin()` and `end()` methods returning iterators and a declared `Range::value_type`.
 It iterates over the range and yields each element.
-The third version returns an internal type which can be used on the right hand side of `operator|` applied to a range, for example:
+The third version returns an internal type which can be used on the right hand side of `operator|` applied to a range.

+**Example:**

 ```c++
 std::vector<int> in { 1, 2, 3 };